ilknurCakir/AirBnBBostonData/README.md

-# AirbnbBostonData
+# AirBnB Boston Data
 What can we learn from AirBnB Boston data?

-The project is mainly about data investigation of AirBnB Boston Data.
+The project is mainly about data investigation of AirBnB Boston Data and machine learning method to predict price of homes

 The data is from Kaggle page : https://www.kaggle.com/airbnb/boston